alexirpan/alexirpan.github.io/_posts/2019-04-13-openai-finals.markdown

 TI8 version, the win rate of every possible combination of heroes is evaluated, and the draft is done by picking the least exploitable next hero.
-Given a pool of 17 heroes, there are $$\binom{17}{5}\binom{12}{5}\cdot 2 = 9801792$$ different hero combinations, which is large, but brute-forceable.
+Given a pool of 17 heroes, there are $$\binom{17}{5}\binom{12}{5}\cdot 2 = 9801792$$ different hero combinations, which is small enough to be brute-forced.
 A full hero pool breaks this quick hack and requires using a learned approach instead.
 I'm sure it's doable (there's [existing work for this](https://arxiv.org/pdf/1806.10130.pdf)), but it's another hurdle that makes it look even more unlikely.